-If set, this is a shared secret used for generating and verifying Source Identity Token EDNS options within an anycast cluster.
-If not set, the system will generate a random secret at startup.
-The shared secret is encoded as a hex string and needs to be 128 bits for AES128, 160 bits for SHA1 and 256 bits for SHA256.
+If set, this is a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.
+If not set, the system generates a random secret at startup.
+The shared secret is encoded as a hex string and needs to be 128 bits for AES128, 160 bits for SHA1, and 256 bits for SHA256.